MicrosoftDocs/minecraft-creator/creator/Documents/CommonlyUsedTools.md

 ### [bridge.](https://bridge-core.app)

 bridge. is a powerful add-on editor designed to speed up your development process.
-It provides a rich editing experience for all files inside behavior packs, resource packs, skin packs and world templates and provides a powerful work environment for JavaScript, JSON, functions and more.
+It provides a rich editing experience for all files inside behavior packs, resource packs, skin packs and world templates and provides a powerful work environment for JavaScript/TypeScript files, JSON files, functions and more.
 A summary of bridge.'s most notable features can be found [here](https://bridge-core.app/guide/features/index.html).

 Are you wondering why you should use bridge. over other editors?
 Read [this page](https://bridge-core.app/guide/why-bridge.html) to discover what features are unique to bridge.